vijaybalebail/In-memory-workshop/In_memory/Mixed_workload/mixed-workload.md

 ## Introduction

 In a OLTP production environment, it is common to expect the datbase to run 1000s of transactions with very little toleration to poor throughput.
-In such environments, It is a common strategy to make a redundant copy of data in a data wherehouse system where analytic queries are run.
+In such environments, running reports and analitical queries can take a lot of resources and can bring down the throughput of the system.
+In such cases, it is a common strategy to make a redundant copy of data in a data wherehouse system where analytic queries are run.

-Also, if there are reports running of OLTp production database, we usually have several indexes on ensure that the reports run efficiently and not cause some unexpected heavy load on the OTLP system.
+Also, if there are reports running of OLTP production database, we usually have several indexes on ensure that the reports run efficiently and not cause some unexpected heavy load on the OTLP system.
 More indexes we have in a OLTP system, the slower the DML operations happens due to the extra operations and logging of INSERT,DELETE operations on the underlying indexes.
+A simple update of a row has to drop and insert data to the corresponding indexes.
+Insert of a row into the table will also have to insert data into all the indexes of that table.

  Now with in-memory , these queries can run without the need of additional reporting indexes.
-This helps in reducing the storage space and also improve performance of DML operations.
+The amount of CPU cycles needed to query the data for reporting is less.
+This helps to improve throughput of DML operations by elimination of indexes.
+At the same time reports run faster.

  ![](../images/lessIndexs.png)